All About T-Shirt Printing

 The screen is made out of a piece of mesh that is then stretched over a frame.
 The mesh itself can be made out of synthetic polymers, such as nylon.
 The screen is then stretched and attached to a frame, which can be made out of a number of materials such as wood or aluminum.
 A tensiometer is a tool that can be used to measure the tension of the mesh to make sure it is as tight and secure as it needs to be.

-The stencil works as any other stencil you may have used does.
+The stencil works like any other stencil you may have used does.
 The open spaces of the stencil are where the ink will be applied while the rest of the screen is blocked off in the negative area of the image.

 The first step of the printing process is considered the “pre-press”.
 In this step, an emulsion is applied over the screen.
 In case you’re not sure what “emulsion” is, it is a fine dispersion of minute droplets of one liquid in another in which it is not soluble or miscible.